 Prior to coming to UPenn, I worked as a research technician on the Fly Olympiad Project at the Howard Hughes Medical Institute’s Janelia Farm Research Campus attempting to create a functional map of the Drosophila melanogaster brain.

-Jordan is a graduate student at Penn’s Department of Philosophy.
-Prior to arriving at Penn he earned a Master of Philosophy degree from the Department of Cognitive Science at Macquarie University.
+Jordan is a lecturer in Penn's Critical Writing Program.
+He earned a PhD from the Department of Philosophy at Penn and a Master of Philosophy from the Department of Cognitive Science at Macquarie University.
 His main interests are the philosophy and psychology of perception and emotion, and the philosophy of cognitive science more broadly.

 Sonia Pearson, BA University of Pennsylvania (in progress)